Nursemaid’s elbow is a type of elbow injury. It’s when a forearm bone (radius) slips out of place from where it normally attaches to the elbow joint.

 The child won’t or can’t move the injured arm

 These symptoms may seem like other health problems.
 Make sure your child sees their healthcare provider for a diagnosis.

 Your child’s healthcare provider makes the diagnosis by getting your child's health history and doing a physical exam.
 They may also order an X-ray to check for other injuries, such as a broken bone.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Prompt medical treatment is important to quickly ease your child’s symptoms.
 Treatment may include:

 Once the elbow has sustained this type of injury, it is more likely to happen again.
-If it does, call your child’s healthcare provider or return to the emergency department for further evaluation and treatment.
-Most children outgrow the tendency for nursemaid’s elbow by the age of 5.
+If it does, call your child’s healthcare provider or return to the emergency room for further evaluation and treatment.
+Most children outgrow the tendency for nursemaid’s elbow by age 5.

 To help prevent nursemaid’s elbow: